SwathiiBaskar/PaletteX/README.md

 PaletteX is a feature-rich, fullscreen desktop drawing application built with Python and OpenCV, designed for intuitive shape-based sketching and freehand drawing.
 The project includes a custom toolbar with tools for selecting shapes, adjusting brush thickness, choosing colors, filling areas, and more - all laid out in a clean, visually structured UI.

-What sets this project apart is its use of a custom-built library, spectrasketch.ShapeLab, developed specifically to simplify drawing geometric shapes and modularize canvas operations.
+What sets this project apart is its use of a custom-built library, **spectrasketch.ShapeLab**, developed specifically to simplify drawing geometric shapes and modularize canvas operations.

 Sketchy is ideal for hobbyists, students, or developers looking to explore drawing mechanics, GUI design, and OpenCV’s creative potential.